lavv425/easy-ticket-epicode/README.md

 Go to **http://localhost:30000** in your browser to access the application with:
 - Username: `base.user`
 - Password: `base-user-password that you set in the .env file`

+## 🌐 Live Demo
+You can access the live demo of the application at [EasyTicket](https://easy-ticket-epc.michaellavigna.com/).